floweredscarf/su25/labs/lab04/index.md

 adding "/faq" to the end of the URL.
 The FAQ for Lab 04 is located [here](faq.md).

+{: .warning}
+> **Warning:** this assignment is not officially released yet.
+This spec is subject to change until this warning disappears.

 ## Introduction

 To debug a program, you must first know what's wrong.
 In this lab, you'll get